Last Updated on November 27, 2024 by Aaron Barriga

 - Visual Acuity:

 The eye doctor will measure visual acuity to determine how much vision is affected.
 The doctor may ask you to read letters (placed near and far) on the reading charts.
 Visual acuity is written as a fraction.
-A person with a normal vision has a visual acuity as 20/20.
+A person with normal vision has a visual acuity of 20/20.

 - Refraction: